 The Securities and Exchange Commission announced charges against two real estate investment funds and four executives in connection with their alleged roles in misleading investors by failing to disclose that it was using money from a newer fund to pay distributions to investors in the older fund.

-Attached is Plaintiff's Unopposed Motion for Entry of Final Judgment Against Defendants Hollis M. Greenlaw, Benjamin L. Wissink, Theodore F. Etter, and Cara D. Obert.
+Attached is the Final Judgment as to Defendants Hollis M. Greenlaw, Benjamin L. Wissink, Theodore F. Etter, Cara D. Obert, and David A. Hanson.

 FINRA FINDS THAT UDF FOUNDER, WHILE BARRED FROM SECURITIES INDUSTRY, USED WIFE TO SELL $42 MILLION IN UDF SECURITIES AND OBTAIN $2.87 MILLION IN INVESTOR MONEY AS COMMISSIONS